 Some think of branding as a reputation, whilst some think of it as a brand name.
-Some think of it as a following and some purely as a brand image.
-The truth is that all of these conceptions are right but what startups don’t get is that a brand and branding are not one singular defined thing.
-Whilst a brand represents something, branding relates to the application or creation of something.
+Some think of it as a following and some purely as an image or mark, like a logo design.
+The truth is that all of these conceptions are right but what startups don’t get is that a brand, brand identity or the practice of branding are not one singular defined thing.
+Whilst a brand represents something, branding relates to the application of the brand.

 If you’re starting a new business or looking to re-brand then take a second to let me explain branding clearly.